 - Critics may argue that, although the welfare state has achieved many good things, it is now getting to a point where we are not solving poverty but creating a welfare dependency culture.
 Too many are relying on benefits and this creates a disincentive to work.
 The government argue that we need to reform the welfare state to avoid this kind of disincentives.

 - Not all benefits are given to those out of work.
 Many on low income are entitled to income support (soon to be universal credit).
 This shows that the benefits system isn’t necessarily encouraging people to be scroungers, but is supporting those who move into low paid jobs.
 By not reducing all benefits for low paid work, the marginal tax of getting a job is lower, and the incentive is still there.

 - (19% of those on housing benefits are in work.
 81% are out of work)

 - (10% on disability allowances work.
 90% are out of work)

 - The biggest growth in benefits is from state pensions.
 This is a reflection of the fact we live longer, and real incomes are higher.
 The increased life expectancy is a good achievement.
 But, if we are living much longer, an increase in the pension age may be needed to keep the pension bill affordable.

 - It depends very much how benefits are designed.
 The idea of a safety net for temporary periods of unemployment and sickness is something most people would happily support.
-The concern comes at the idea that benefits can create a life time of dependency.
-Whether that is occurring we can’t necessarily see form these statistics alone , we need to delve much deeper.
+The concern comes at the idea that benefits can create a lifetime of dependency.
+Whether that is occurring we can’t necessarily see from these statistics alone, we need to delve much deeper.